notune/LectureRecorder/README.md

 # Lecture Recorder

 Lecture Recorder is a cross-platform app that allows you to record lectures using your mobile device.
 The app records audio via the built-in microphone and synchronizes it with the linked slides, creating a video file for future reference.
 The app has been tested and is compatible with Android and iOS.
-Note that the web app is currently not functional.

 ## How it works